 When you take part, you ensure that your experiences and circumstances become an important part of the bigger picture of life in the UK today.

 This information is needed to decide how and where public resources should be used.
-For example, millions of pounds are available from
+For example, the Department for Work and Pensions uses the survey results to provide services which